cvc5/cvc5.github.io/_posts/2024-3-15-isabelle-reconstruction.md

 <img src="/assets/blog-images/2024-3-15-isabelle-reconstruction/IsabelleAsksCvc5_2.svg" alt="IsabelleAsksCvc5_2" class="center"  width=80% />
 </div>

 One solution would be to verify the solver in Isabelle.
 This would be a massive effort that probably would require performance compromises.
-And since solvers are not static maintaining the verification after each change requires expensive maintenance.
+And since solvers are not static, each change would require expensive maintenance of the proofs.

 Fortunately, there is a less expensive alternative.
 Instead of checking the whole solver once, we can check each result the solver outputs.
 In the case that a problem is *satisfiable* we require the solver to output a model that can be checked by evaluation.